About the Center for Mentoring ...

 The Center for Mentoring serves as a central resource to support professional excellence by encouraging growth and development of faculty as mentors, scholars, and teachers.
 By becoming more effective mentors and mentees, faculty can strengthen professional interactions with colleagues, advance the mission of scholarship, and foster connections with students which prepare them for success at Pitt and for lives of impact beyond campus.

-While some schools and departments have formalized (and sometimes rewarded) mentoring programs, more informal mentoring relationships are also critical success factors for many faculty.
+While some schools and departments have formalized (and sometimes rewarded) mentoring programs, mentoring relationships that are more informal are also critical success factors for many faculty.
 Sometimes the best mentors come from other departments, schools and institutions.

 The Center for Mentoring hosts events throughout the year to help mentors, mentees, and administrators establish, improve, and evaluate mentorship programs that benefit all participants.
 The Mentoring Academy is a program comprised of a series of workshops held throughout the year which cover eight mentoring competencies.
 These sessions are facilitated by trained faculty mentors throughout the University.